Using a Text Blast Service to Quickly Reach Your Audience

 Due to data networks often being overloaded during crisis situations - and because SMS texting has a greater and immediate reach - employers, schools and emergency services use SMS technology to send emergency text blasts.
-The immediate reach feature is also an advantage when advising contacts of meeting cancellations or last minute venue changes.
+The immediate reach feature is also an advantage when advising contacts of meeting cancellations or last-minute venue changes.
 The best text blast software will even advise you who has read your message so you can manually call anybody who may not be aware of an important or adverse event.

 Employers can also send a text blaster to advise jobseekers of work opportunities, while schools can send permission slips to parents attached to a text or increase attendance at forthcoming organized events.
 Some of the more unusual uses of a text blast service include a lost pet finders´ service, a weather alert service for fans attending football games, a service to help lost delegates at conferences, and a radio music request service at Power 105.1 in New York.

-Text Blaster Rules and Regulations
+Text Blast Rules and Regulations

-As well as the TCPA, there is a “Code of Conduct” prepared by the Mobile Marketing Association with assistance from Yahoo, Microsoft and Verizon.
-Although the “Code” includes guidelines for text blast marketing, it contains certain safeguards to protect individual privacy standards and avoid the introduction of further regulations.
+As well as the TCPA, there is a “Code of Conduct” prepared by the Mobile Marketing Association with assistance from Yahoo, Microsoft, and Verizon.
+Although the “Code” includes guidelines for text marketing, it contains certain safeguards to protect individual privacy standards and avoid the introduction of further regulations.
 Even if your organization is not intending to use a text blast service for marketing, it is advisable to be familiar with the “Code”.

 Finally, all text blast activity is subject to the rules of the Cellular Telecommunications Industry Association (CTIA).
-The CTIA is an Association of “carriers” (the telephone companies that carry and deliver your text blast messages), and their rules stipulate what material is considered inappropriate - typically violence, hate speech, profanity, and the endorsement of illegal activity.
+The CTIA is an Association of “carriers” (the telephone companies that carry and deliver your messages), and their rules stipulate what material is considered inappropriate - typically violence, hate speech, profanity, and the endorsement of illegal activity.
 Text messages that contain inappropriate material will not get delivered and likely result in text blast companies terminating your service.

-Getting Started with a Text Blast Free Advice
+Getting Started with Free Advice